 Information for Parents

 Over the last three years we have been continually developing and improving on our Pre-Degree progression and careers provision.
-Our intention is to continually keep working towards college’s ethos of continual creative learning and social justice via the Pre-Degree Character project, whilst also driving toward 100% achievement of the Gatsby Career Benchmarks.
-The Gatsby Benchmarks are a framework of 8 guidelines that define the best careers provision in schools and colleges.
+Our intention is to continually keep working towards the university's ethos of continual creative learning and social justice via the Pre-Degree Skills Project, whilst also driving toward 100% achievement of the Gatsby Career Benchmarks.
+The Gatsby Benchmarks are a framework of 8 guidelines that define the best career provision in schools and colleges.

 Our students are able to engage with a number of work experiences from across a multitude of industrial sectors including: Construction, Engineering, Design and Technology, Visual Communication, Architectural design, Fashion, Media and Marketing, Radio as well as in the Public and Health sectors, which helps them to build upon new and existing skills to align these with professional practice and industry expectation.

-Following a short Ofsted inspection on 23 and 24 May 2017, Plymouth College of Art's dedicated pre-degree campus was judged to be “good,” maintaining the outcome of the college’s previous inspection in May 2013.
+Following a short Ofsted inspection on 23 and 24 May 2017, Arts University Plymouth's dedicated pre-degree campus was judged to be “good,” maintaining the outcome of the university’s previous inspection in May 2013.

-In the face of developments in the structure and location of FE teaching at the college itself, and the changing educational and political landscape in the UK, this result is a significant recognition of the college’s ongoing commitment to pre-degree education as part of a continuum of creative learning and practice in the region.
+In the face of developments in the structure and location of FE teaching at the university itself, and the changing educational and political landscape in the UK, this result is a significant recognition of the university’s ongoing commitment to pre-degree education as part of a continuum of creative learning and practice in the region.